3hal0n/specToCodeAI/README.md

 ## Usage

 1. Open the frontend in your browser (`http://localhost:8000`).
-2. Enter a specification (e.g., "Create a Python function that calculates Fibonacci numbers").
+2. Enter a feature specification (e.g., "Create a Python function that calculates Fibonacci numbers").
-3. Select the desired programming language.
+3. Select the desired programming language and model.
 4. Click "Generate Code" to receive AI-generated code.
 5. Use the UI to copy, run (UI only; backend does not execute code), or save the code.